JeffreyT72/WifiProfile-to-discord/README.md

 ## Possible Issues
 * No output if target pc missing or disenabled wifi adapter.

+## Disclaimer
+* Payloads from this repository are provided for educational purposes only.
+* As with any script, you are advised to proceed with caution.

 ## Credits
 * https://github.com/I-Am-Jakoby/PowerShell-for-Hackers
 * https://github.com/hak5/usbrubberducky-payloads/tree/bf2dfb7c17d0661624bb418c9576cc9fc51f8832/payloads/library/credentials/Browser-Passwords-Dropbox-Exfiltration